ihatemustard/no/README.md

-<sub>If you found this project helpful or enjoyed using it, please consider giving it a star!
-It takes just a second and helps others discover the work!</sub>
+<sub>If you found this project helpful or enjoyed using it, please consider giving it a star!</sub>

 # no